eartsar/blog/content/reflections.md

 ...
 And I'm a little exhausted, to say the least.
 I feel like I have a lot to say, but it's still not yet fully absorbed.
 Every time I open up my text editor to write something about this trip, I wonder if I'm doing wrong by my experience in only picking small pieces to talk about.
 It makes this writing feel a little shallow, and incomplete, but hopefully that despite my inability (and complete inexperience in both traveling and writing) to write a book, this will do.
 Here are some things people have asked me along the way, that I finally have time to answer.

+***

 **How and why did you intend to record your trip?**

 Some people suggested I do a journal (how old school).
 Others told me to take pictures.
 Some said video.
-With so little time to spare along the way, I figured the best thing to do would be to combine all of these things into one ameturish effort in the form of this blog.
+With so little time to spare along the way, I figured the best thing to do would be to combine all of these things into one amateurish effort in the form of this blog.
 You got low-quality cell phone pictures, windshield-mounted GoPro clips, and barely passable words all on the same page for the world to see and come back to.
 Doing it this way, I was able to publish with minimal internet (I did a few posts from a cell phone, no wifi), and the content isn't tied to any particular platform.

 I felt like I might want to read my thoughts on the trip in the future.
 I actually once blogged my year that I spent in France, which I did revisit a few times.
 Lastly, I didn't want to be living on social media or constantly texting/emailing people updates.
 By posting it with a metaphorical megaphone, I didn't have to worry about keeping people suitably in the loop... or accidentally leaving anyone out.

-It felt akward for the first two nights (didn't help that I was somewhat sick), but I think I got a little bit better at it as time went on.
+It felt awkward for the first two nights (didn't help that I was somewhat sick), but I think I got a little bit better at it as time went on.

+***

 **What were your favorite parts of the trip?**